anibali/anibali.github.io/_posts/2015-05-06-calculating-approximate-logarithms.md

 ---
 layout: post
 title: "Calculating approximate logarithms"
-description: ""
+description: >
+  Logarithms are surprisingly useful, but can be quite expensive to calculate.
+  In this post we explore an interesting method for approximating the value of base 2 logarithms extremely quickly.
 category:
 tags: [theory]
 ---
-{% include JB/setup %}

-Logarithms are surprisingly useful, but can be quite expensive to calculate.
-However, in many use cases we don't actually require exact results - a logarithmic trend will suffice.
-One such case was encountered during an [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) class at university where we wanted to display values on a logarithmic scale.
-It turns out that there are some neat tricks which make calculating approximate logs very efficient.
+There are quite a few instances in which one may wish to place values on a logarithmic scale.
+One such case was encountered during an [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) class at university where we were asked to display the amplitude response of an FM radio frequency band.
+It turns out that there are some neat tricks which make calculating approximate logs very efficient in this kind of scenario.

-In this post I will outline an algorithm for calculating approximate base 2 logs quickly, focusing on an implementation for microprocessors and CPUs.
+Here I will outline an algorithm for calculating approximate base 2 logs quickly, focusing on an implementation for microprocessors.
 Code examples are in Ruby for ease of reading.

 ### Course grain